X

 • Not straining during bowel movements.
 Straining creates pressure, which can open a healing tear or cause a new tear.

 • Sitting in a warm bath.
-Also called a sitz bath, soaking in warm water for 10 to 20 minutes several times a day can soothe the skin and promote relaxation.
+Also called a sitz bath, soaking in a warm-water bath for 10 to 20 minutes several times a day can soothe the skin and promote relaxation.
 If possible, take a sitz bath after bowel movements.

-If your infant has an anal fissure, change diapers frequently and wash the area gently.
-Also, be sure to discuss the problem with your child's health care provider.
+If your infant has an anal fissure, change diapers often and wash the area gently.
+Also, be sure to discuss the problem with your child's healthcare team.

 Preparing for an appointment